kevin-goetz/Data-Science-Specialization/README.md

 The other courses are hands on and you can learn a lot from them, especially if you play around with the code and do not copy/paste everything before trying to solve it from scratch.

-More specific learnings are in the course folder's README!
+**More specific learnings for each topic are in the course folder's README!**

 ## Reference & more Infos
 - For more Information visit [Coursera](https://www.coursera.org/professional-certificates/ibm-data-science)